Contacts > Antitrust and general correspondence

 encourages use of electronic information.

-- Precaution : Emails should not exceed 8 MB
+- Precaution : Emails should not exceed 8 MB.
+If more than 8 MB, please split into multiple emails of smaller size than 8 MB

 - Secure email can be sent encrypted using "Qualified PKI Certificates".